What could this lump be?

 Though a chalazion can clear up on its own without any treatment, it is best that a proper diagnosis be done by an Eye doctor to rule out any other medical condition.
 Treatment options can be discussed with your doctor.

-Conservative to Surgical management is advised depending on the condition.
+Conservative to chalazion removal with Surgical procedure are advised depending on the condition.
 Observation without treatment is usually done on the first few weeks as long as there are no other problems presented.

 Warm compresses – This can be done 3-4 times a day for 10-15 minutes.
 The warmth helps to soften the hardened oil that is blocking the glands.
 Drainage becomes easier then.